RiyadhKh4n/cmarket/README.md

 - let subscribers know about any discounts or promotions which are live
 - let subscribers know when an item is back in stock on the website

 The business owner doesn't have to invest much time to manage the email marketing, and can try out different types of formats for the newsletter over time to see what works, so it is an easy strategy to get started with in the early days of the business.
 They need to ensure they are GDPR compliant by making it an opt in process (which it will be via the sign up form) and making it easy to unsubscribe - the link to unsubscribe should be in each email sent.
-The business will use [Mailchimp](https://mailchimp.com/en-gb/) to manage the collection of email addresses and the sending out of newsletters.
-This service is free for up to 2,000 subscribers and also provides insights and analytics tools along with many guides and useful information to help users.

 # User Experience (UX)